Pieter de Graeff

-Pieter de Graeff (15 August 1638 – 3 June 1707), was a member of the De Graeff-family from the Dutch Golden Age.
-He was an Amsterdam Regent during the late 1660s and the early 1670s, and held the titles as Lord of the semi-sovereign Fief Zuid-Polsbroek and 19.th Lord of the Free and high Fief Ilpendam and Purmerland.
-De Graeff was a member of a family of regents who belonged to the republican political movement also referred to as the ‘state oriented’, as opposed to the Royalists.
+Pieter de Graeff (15 August 1638 – 3 June 1707) was a Dutch aristocrat of the Dutch Golden Age and one of the most influential pro-state, republican Amsterdam Regents during the late 1660s and the early 1670s before the Rampjaar 1672.
+As president-bewindhebber of the Dutch East India Company, he was one of the most important representatives and leaders of the same after the Rampjaar.

+De Graeff's political stance was characteristic of his family, on the one hand libertine and 'state oriented', republican on the other hand, if only partially, loyal to the House of Orange, the royalists.
+He held the titles as Free Lord of Zuid-Polsbroek and 19.th Free Lord of Ilpendam and Purmerland.
+De Graeff was in intimate contact with the statesmen Johan de Witt and Willem III of Orange, the painter Jan Lievens and the poet Joost van den Vondel.

 Biography

 Family De Graeff

-De Graeff was born in Amsterdam as son of the Amsterdam regent Cornelis de Graeff and Catharina Hooft, and older brother of Jacob de Graeff.

-Both, Pieters father Cornelis and his uncle Andries de Graeff, were very critical of the Orange family's influence.
-Together with the Republican political leader Grand Pensionary Johan de Witt, the De Graeff-family strived for the abolition of stadtholdership.
-They desired the full sovereignty of the individual regions in a form in which the Republic of the United Seven Netherlands was not ruled by a single person.
+Pieter de Graeff was a son of the Amsterdam regent and statesman Cornelis de Graeff and Catharina Hooft and older brother of Jacob de Graeff.
+The De Graeff family belonged to the ruling states oriented patriciate of the province of Holland.
+Both Pieter's father and his uncle Andries de Graeff were critical of the Orange family's influence.
+Together with the Republican political leader Grand Pensionary Johan de Witt, the De Graeff family strived for the abolition of stadtholderships, but also try to keep a good relationship with them and their sympathizers.
+They desired the full sovereignty of the individual regions in a form in which the Republic of the Seven United Netherlands was not ruled by a single person.
 Instead of a sovereign (or stadtholder) the political and military power was lodged with the States General and with the regents of the cities in Holland.

 During the two decades the De Graeff family had a leading role in the Amsterdam administration, the city was at the peak of its political power.
 This period was also referred to by Republicans as the ‘Ware Vrijheid’ (True Freedom).
 It was the First Stadtholderless Period which lasted from 1650 to 1672.
 During these twenty years, the regents from Holland and in particular those of Amsterdam, controlled the republic.
 The city was flush with self-confidence and liked to compare itself to the famous Republic of Rome.
 Even without a stadtholder, things seemed to be going well for the Republic and its regents both politically and economically.

 Coat of arms

+Ancient coat of arms

+Pieter de Graeff's coat of arms of origin was quartered and showed the following symbols: